pikesley/jlock/README.md

 make
 ```

-This will install everything, and then reboot into a running clock.
+This will install it all, and then reboot into a running clock.

 ![running jlock](assets/images/jlock.png)

-There should be a control interface available at [http://jlock.local/controller/](http://jlock.local/controller/) from which you can cycle through the available clock designs.
+There should be a control interface available at [http://jlock.local/controller/](http://jlock.local/controller/) from which you can select from the available [clock designs](sass/clocks) and [languages](static/js/modules/internationalisation/README.md).

 ## Development